-Natalia Donner is a fulltime lecturer at the Faculty of Humanities and a guest lecturer at the Faculty of Archaeology.
+Natalia Donner is a lecturer at the Faculty of Humanities (International Studies, Latin America area specialization) and a postdoctoral researcher at the Faculty of Archaeology.

 Faculty of Humanities: Monday 17.00-18.00 hours

 Natalia's work interweaves archaeological theory, methods, and practice, questioning the epistemological and colonial foundations of the discipline as well as stressing its deep anthropological roots.
 She has explored the contributions of philosophers such as Bachelard, Foucault, and Agamben to analyze the construction of discourses in archaeology.
 She also studies materiality, seen as the embodiment of socially learned practices and power relationships, and how these gestural traces, especially incorporated in fired clay, can aid in the construction of chronological narratives.